miso-sound/misosoupy/README.rst

 =========

-    Misophonia Stimuli Organization Using Python
+    Misophonia Stimulus Organization Using Python

 A Python package to customize stimuli for experiments on misophonia based on participants' self-reported triggers.